Canada Action — Background and Information

 Corporate registry documents show Canada Action was registered as a numbered corporation in 2012 before being registered as a non-profit society in September 2014.
 The organization describes itself as a coalition and operates under the name Oilsands Action as well as Canada Action.

 Canada Action Board of Directors

-Canada Action lists three board members on its society registration: Cody Battershill, Matt Gelinas and Susan Gelinas.
+Canada Action listed three board members on its society registration in 2015: Cody Battershill, Matt Gelinas and Susan Gelinas.
 Matt Gelinas is a well-known Conservative campaign strategist with connections to companies implicated in the Canadian robocall scandal in 2011.
 Susan Gelinas is the president of Patchwork Consultants which shares an address with Canada Action as well as an oil and gas data consultation service owned and operated by Dave Gelinas.

 Canada Action Views and Opinions

 Canada Action advocates for the oil and gas industry by arguing the sector is critical to Canada’s economy and prosperity.
 Canada Action spokesperson Cody Battershill also argues the organization is fundamentally patriotic and has an agenda of improving Canada as a nation.
 In an interview with Thee Westerner Battershill described Canada Action as “a non-partisan movement of Canadians that are taking action to improve our country.”
 He also said Canada Action is about advancing any “common sense project to make our country better.”

 Battershill also argues that because Canada is socially and politically stable, it ought to play a leading role in the global oil economy — a frame that strongly resembles that of Ethical Oil, a pro-industry organization arguing for the moral superiority of Canada’s oilsands.
 In an interview Battershill said “no country on earth” does resource extraction “better then [sic] Canada.”